DBProject2016/jsRiddles/README.md

 # jsRiddles
-Coding Interview Preparation Riddles from FreeCodeCamp site I solved
+Coding Interview Preparation Riddles from FreeCodeCamp site I solved.
+I used JavaScript on Atom software (see Atom.io)